The Way to the King

 - Daniel 3: The fiery furnace and the faith of Shadrach, Meshach, and Abednego.

-- Daniel 4: Nebuchadnezzar's second dream and his subsequent humbling.
+- Daniel 4: Nebuchadnezzar's madness and restoration.

 - Daniel 6: Daniel in the lion's den.